Advanced School & Workshop on Nonlocal Partial Differential Equations and Applications to Geometry, Physics and Probability | (smr 3118)

 The goal of the proposed activity is bringing together leading mathematicians working on different aspects of nonlocal PDEs in order to disseminate the state of the art on the subject through a mix of courses and talks.
 The activities will include:

 • courses by: Laurent Desvillettes (Université Paris Diderot), Yanyan Li (Rutgers University), Michael Loss (Georgia Tech), Enrico Valdinoci (University Melbourne);

-• regular talks by: Anton Arnold (TU Wien), Xavier Cabre (ICREA and UP Catalunya), Vincent Calvez (ENS Lyon), Maria Carvalho (Rutgers University), Maxime Hauray (Université d'Aix-Marseille), Mikaela Iacobelli (University Cambridge), Jan Maas (IST Austria), Giuseppe Mingione (Università Parma), Stéphane Mischler (CNRS-U Paris-Dauphine), Yannick Sire (Johns Hopkins University), Giuseppe Toscani (Università Pavia), Alexis Vasseur (University of Texas at Austin), Juan Luis Vazquez (Universidad Autónoma de Madrid).
+• regular talks by: Anton Arnold (TU Wien), Xavier Cabre (ICREA and UP Catalunya), Vincent Calvez (ENS Lyon), Maria Carvalho (Rutgers University), Irene Gamba (University of Texas at Austin), Maxime Hauray (Université d'Aix-Marseille), Mikaela Iacobelli (University Cambridge), Jan Maas (IST Austria), Giuseppe Mingione (Università Parma), Stéphane Mischler (CNRS-U Paris-Dauphine), Yannick Sire (Johns Hopkins University), Giuseppe Toscani (Università Pavia), Alexis Vasseur (University of Texas at Austin), Juan Luis Vazquez (Universidad Autónoma de Madrid).